+\rjc{The axiomatization of fairness is a collective societal problem that has existed beyond machine learning and healthcare.} In legal history, fairness first emerged as a research problem in developing non-discrimination laws such as the 1964 United States (U.S.) Civil Rights Act, which has made it illegal to discriminate based on legally-protected protected classes (e.g. - race, color, sex, national origin) in Federal programs (Title VI) and employment (Title VII). \rjc{In developing and evaluating non-discrimination in algorithms, the issue of fairness is also a longstanding discussion in many other domains, with algorithmic fairness and AI transparency in particular recently becoming central issues in the distribution of justice in governance\cite{feller2016computer, dressel2018accuracy}, diversity hiring in recruitment, the development of moral machines in autonomous vehicles\cite{awad2018moral}, and now the increasing deployment of AI algorithms in software medical devices and healthcare systems\cite{char2018implementing}.}

-Current statistical frameworks for fair machine learning aim at learning neutral models that are: 1) invariant to protected class identities when predicting outcomes, and 2) have non-discriminatory impact on protected subgroups with equalized outcomes\cite{corbett2018measure}.
-Formally, for a given sample with features $X$ with target label $Y$, let $A$ be a protected attribute that denotes a sensitive characteristic about the population of sample $X$ that we want our model to be non-discriminatory against during evaluation in predicting $Y$.
-In legal history, fairness first emerged as a research problem in developing non-discrimination laws such as the 1964 United States (U.S.) Civil Rights Act, which has made it illegal to discriminate based on legally-protected protected classes (e.g. - race, color, sex, national origin) in Federal programs (Title VI) and employment (Title VII).
-In developing and evaluating non-discrimination in algorithms, many explored notions of fairness have been inspired by two doctrines in current discrimination law on mitigating: 1) disparate treatment, which is intentional discrimination by protected subgroups (\textit{e.g.} - using protected attributes for decision-making), followed by 2) disparate impact, in which decisions have a disproportionate impact on protected subgroups\cite{barocas2017fairness}.
+\rjc{In the machine learning and statistics community, current frameworks for understanding fairness aim at learning neutral models that are: 1) invariant to protected class identities when predicting outcomes (disparate treatment), and 2) have non-discriminatory impact on protected subgroups with equalized outcomes (disparate impact)\cite{corbett2018measure}.
+Formally, for a given sample with features $X$ with target label $Y$, let $A$ be a protected attribute that denotes a sensitive characteristic about the population of sample $X$ that we want our model $P(Y|X)$ to be non-discriminatory against during evaluation in predicting $Y$.
+To mitigate disparate treatment in algorithms, the most intuitive but naive approach would be "fairness through unawareness", in which knowledge of $A$ is denied from the model $P(Y|X)$ in making a prediction $R$.}